 I’ve fallen in love IN Barcelona and I’ve fallen in love WITH Barcelona.
 It’s definitely one of my favorite European cities (of course Madrid is up there too).

-I tried to narrow down the to-do’s to just four days worth of activities, but these four days are pretty jam-packed.
-It feels like Day 3 could really be split into two days, so just make sure you’re planning that day out ahead of time.
+I tried to narrow down the to-do’s to just a 4-day Barcelona Itinerary with activities that are worthy, but these four days are pretty jam-packed.
+It feels like Day 3 could really be split into two days, so just make sure you’re planning that day ahead of time.
 In my opinion, you really need 5 days in Barcelona so I’ve added some extras at the bottom of this itinerary for those staying 5 or even 6 days in the area.

-*Pro-tip: My go-to is to save all of “the spots” into Google Maps before I leave and make an itinerary directly on Google Maps so I know where I am going in real time once I get there.
+*Pro-tip: My go-to is to save all of “the spots” into Google Maps with a label of the city I’m traveling before I leave and make a type of itinerary directly on Google Maps so I know where I am going in real time once I get there.

 - Boutique Hostals/Pensions: